pytholic/streamlit-image-classification/README.md

 # Overview
-The main goal of the project is to build an image classification pipeline and deploy the model using Streamlit.
+The main goal of the project is to build an image classification mode, create app using Streamlit and deploy it.

-I am using my baseline <a href="https://github.com/pytholic/pytorch-lightning-baseline">repository</a> as the starter code.

-# Dataset
-I am using <a href="https://www.kaggle.com/datasets/alessiocorrado99/animals10">Animal-10</a> dataset from kaggle.

 # Requirements
 ```